Queralt/documentation/README.md

 Platform Documentation
 =============

-When a developer signs up, they are assigned an API key and a secret by Queralt.
+After a developer is registered, they are sent an API key and a secret by Queralt.

 All calls use the API key sent in the `x-api-key` header.
 Calls are versioned at the root level of the URL.
 For example, to list all data vectors, an API client would send: